Introduction

 Review the strata by-laws

-Start by meticulously examining your strata property’s by-laws.
-Ensure they have clear provisions addressing unauthorised parking in common areas.
-Enforcing existing by-laws is crucial, especially since the owners corporation has the authority to impose penalties for violations.
-If the current by-laws are not comprehensive, consider revising them to specifically address illicit parking.
-Aim to have by-laws that manage visitor parking effectively and bind both property owners and tenants.
+Enforcing existing by-laws is crucial, as the owners corporation has the authority to impose penalties for violations.
+If the current by-laws are not comprehensive enough, consider revising them to specifically address illicit parking.

 Engage with the offender to solve the issue amicably